-Vs 5: His light is so powerful that is dispels darkness and darkness cannot overpower or withstand it.
+Vs 5: His light is so powerful that it dispels darkness, and darkness cannot overpower or withstand it.

 This is true for all of us even today.
 In Jesus we have eternal life.
 His life in us is His light in us.
 His light shines into every part of our being, dispelling darkness out of us.
+Darkness is a metaphor representing anything that is not of God.
+Often also used to refer to the works of darkness.
+Sin, sickness, disease, torments, every evil work in part of darkness.